 The first step on the road to becoming a medical assistant is graduating from high school.
-If you weren’t/aren’t able to graduate from high school, you’ll need to obtain an equivalent diploma.
+If you weren’t or can’t graduate from high school, you’ll need to obtain an equivalent diploma.

 This is the minimum requirement for becoming a medical assistant.
-It is possible to get into the field without further schooling, but that’s taking the harder route.
+It is possible to get into the field without further schooling, taking the harder route.

-If you don’t want to pursue further schooling, look for a doctor who is willing to train you.
+If you don’t want to pursue further schooling, look for a doctor willing to train you.
 On-the-job training will get you the skills you need, plus you’ll be paid to learn.

 2. Compare Programs

 There are many medical assisting programs to choose from.
 Because of this, you’ll need to do some research.
 Certification programs exist in various institutions of learning, including vocational schools, technical schools, and universities.